Privacy / Security / ID Theft

 How?

-such as to process your transactions, maintain your account(s), respond to cour orders and legal investigations, or to report to credit bureaus
+For our everyday business purposes – such as to process your transactions, maintain your account(s), respond to court orders and legal investigations, or report to credit bureaus

 Yes